José Nucete Sardi

 José Nucete Sardi (August 4, 1897, Mérida – November 12, 1972, Caracas) was a Venezuelan historian, journalist and diplomat.
-He was married to Julia Salas Ruiz, daughter of the illustrious intellectual Julio Cesar Salas, with whom he had four daughters.

 Education

 He attended high school and college in the city of Mérida at the Universidad de Los Andes (ULA), graduating with a Philosophy and Arts specialty in 1914.
-Later he studied at the Universities of Geneva (Switzerland) and Brussels (Belgium) and attended free courses at the University of Columbia (USA) where he also taught Latin American literature.
+Later he studied at the Universities of Geneva (Switzerland) and Brussels (Belgium) and attended free courses at Columbia University (USA) where he also taught Latin American literature.

 Journalism career

-Nucete Sardi did considerable work as a journalist, starting as editor of the newspaper El Universal between 1922 and 1936.
-He was also director of El Relator in 1927 and later director of the National Culture Magazine from 1940 to 1944, and the political-literary weekly magazine - Diagonal.
-He was a contributor to El Nacional from its founding in 1943, as well as on its Literary Paper.
-He also worked on Cultura Universitaria (University Culture) from Elite magazine and many other periodicals.
-He received numerous awards and literary prizes.
+Nucete Sardi was editor of the newspaper El Universal between 1922 and 1936.
+He was also director of El Relator in 1927 and director of the National Culture Magazine from 1940 to 1944, and the political-literary weekly magazine - Diagonal.